 - Music for Life deals with all administration – timetabling, communication with parents, dealing with payments from parents, the sourcing, engaging and payment of tutors, finding replacement tutors, arranging exams, monitoring teaching quality.
 This releases school teaching and administrative staffs’ time from major tasks and also the many day to day issues that crop up when running this kind of service, freeing them to do concentrate on other things.

 - Teachers visit during the school day, and children learning with Music for Life become part of a school community of musicians.
-However, in addition, Music for Life offers hundreds of young people every year the opportunity to take part in outside workshops, ensembles and other activities provided by Music for Life, most of which are offered free of charge.
+However, in addition, Music for Life offers hundreds of young people every year the opportunity to take part in outside workshops, ensembles and other activities provided by Music for Life, most of which are offered free of charge to the students.

 - All tutors are DBS checked and the quality of teaching is regularly monitored on behalf of schools and parents by experienced music educators with a track record of outstanding teaching themselves.

 Please note the services listed above are completely FREE TO SCHOOLS.
-Some schools choose to enhance the offer to parents by providing a subsidy towards the cost of lessons, sometimes to support particular courses – eg. students taking GCSE music, students trying “taster” courses – but this is up to each individual school.
+Some schools choose to enhance the offer to parents by providing a subsidy towards the cost of lessons, sometimes to support particular courses – eg. students taking GCSE music, students in the first term of their course – but this is up to each individual school.

 The whole class is taught a specifically designed course by a course leader, alongside an instrumental tutor and class teacher in weekly 45-minute sessions.
 Most whole class courses are for 10 weeks, but some are 20 or 30.
 The final session of each course is a “sharing” concert and, crucially, there are opportunities for pupils to continue to learn instruments and join suitable ensembles after the whole class phase.